Schlomon/Dash-Codelab-Tutorials/site/codelabs/Using-DashJS-with-TypeScript-in-VSCode.md

 // create a helper function to initialize a client const initClient = (mnemonic = null) => {
   return new Dash.Client({
-    network: "testnet", // all operations will only be on the testnet
+    network: "evonet", // all operations will only be on the test network
     wallet: { mnemonic } // if mnemonic is null one will be created });
 };